 Author: Jeff Wilson

-Jeff is one of the owner of GayDenver and one of its writers.
+Jeff is one of the owners of GayDenver and one of its writers.
 He is a Denver transplant who loves the city and the proximity of the mountains.
-He is happily married to his partner.
+He is happily married to his husband and loves hiking with his furbaby Thayella.